guides

 Guide

-1. Clarify goals and gather the storytelling team
+Family reunion storytelling guide: clarify goals and gather the team

 Host a 45-minute planning call four to six weeks before the reunion.
 Discuss: